Some new CAT(0) free-by-cyclic groups

-If $A$ is not assumed to be abelian, or if $\varphi$ is not assumed to be in $\out^0(W)$, there exists some $k > 0$ such that the mapping torus of $\Phi^k$ acts geometrically on a $\cato$ $2$-complex. \end{THM}
+In \cite{GerstenFreeByZ}, Gersten showed that the \emph{mapping torus} of $\Theta$, in other words the \emph{free-by-cyclic} group $F_3\rtimes_\Theta\mathbb{Z}$, cannot act properly by semi-simple isometries on a $\cato$ metric space---in particular, $F_3\rtimes_\Theta\mathbb{Z}$ cannot be a subgroup of a $\cato$ group.

-The subgroup $\out^0(W)$ is defined in~\cref{outW}; it is a finite index subgroup of $\out(W)$.
-Key to our argument is the fact that outer automorphisms of $\varphi\in\out^0(W)$ are represented by relative train track maps whose strata are particularly well-behaved.
-In the analogy with $\out(F_n)$, we expect that $\varphi\in\out^0(W)$ correspond to ``rotationless'' outer automorphisms in the sense of \cite{FeighnHandel}.
+In contrast, the purpose of this note is to show that the mapping tori of $\Phi$, $\Psi$, and indeed all other examples of their kind are themselves $\cato$ groups.

-Given a conjugacy class $[w]$ in a group $G$ with finite generating set $S$, denote by $|[w]|$ the minimal word length of an element of $G$ representing $[w]$ with respect to $S$.
-Recall that an outer automorphism $\varphi \in \out(G)$ is \emph{polynomially-growing} if there exists a polynomial $p(x)$ such that the length $|\varphi^k([w])|$ is bounded above by $p(k)$ for all conjugacy classes $[w]$.
-Gersten's example above is polynomially-growing, so general polynomially-growing automorphisms of $F_n$ are typically not geometrically well-behaved.
+\begin{THM} Let $\Phi\colon F_n \to F_n$ be a polynomially-growing, symmetric automorphism.
+There exists an integer $k \ge 1$ such that the mapping torus of $\Phi^k$ acts geometrically on a $\cato$ $2$-complex.
+The power $k$ satisfies $k < n!$.
+If the automorphism $\Phi$ is upper triangular, then the mapping torus of $\Phi$ is a $\cato$ group. \end{THM}